reinderien/pianotuner/readme.md

 === apt packages

-- libsdl2-dev (for compilation only)
+- libasound2-dev (for compilation only)
-- libsdl2-2.0-0 - SDL support
 - libasound2 - underlying ALSA support

 Todo: move to headless mode and blow away a pile of unneeded packages.